 One thing I like about Transistor is that you can embed your podcast audio anywhere.
 For example, you can embed your episodes on the following:

 - A landing page ( Unbounce, Leadpages)

-The features will allow you to market your podcast across the different channel.
+The features will allow you to market your podcast across different channels.

 Generate a website for your podcast.